Hawaiian Waters Adventure Park

 * Towels are not provided, so bring your own or buy a souvenir one.

-* Admission is expensive ($38 adults / $28 kids), so look for coupons in the free "Things to Do" publications that are located all over Waikiki.
-Hilo Hattie has a great coupon sheet if you make a purchase there prior to going to the water park.
+* Admission is expensive ($40+ adults / $30+ kids), so look for coupons in the free "Things to Do" publications that are located all over Waikiki.

 * Lockers are available for a small fee.